ezequielfrias20/Contact-List-Flask-Sqlalchemy/README.md

 - Use of `.env` file.
 - SQLAlchemy integration for database abstraction.

-## Installation (automatic if you are using gitpod)
+## Installation (automatic if you are using gitpod or docker)

 > Important: The boiplerplate is made for python 3.7 but you can easily change the `python_version` on the Pipfile.

-The following steps are automatically runned withing gitpod, if you are doing a local installation you have to do them manually:
+The following steps are automatically runned within gitpod and docker.
+If you are doing a local installation you have to do them manually:

 ```sh
 pipenv install;